parakalan/parakalan.github.io/design-data-intensive-apps/1-reliable-scalable-maintainable.md

+---
+exclude: true
+---
+# Reliable, Scalable and Maintainable Applications

 _"The Internet was done so well that most people think of it as a natural resource like the Pacific Ocean, rather than something that was man-made.
 When was the last time a technology with a scale like that was so error-free?" - Alan Kay_

 * Applications today are data intensive, as opposed to compute intensive.

 * In more recent years, the lines between different data systems are blurred.
-There are datastore like Redis which are used as message queues, there are messages queues like Kafka which have enough durability to work as databases. (["Postgres Full-Text Search is Good Enough!"](http://rachbelaid.com/postgres-full-text-search-is-good-enough/))<br>_We (my buddy and I) used Redis as a message queue for scraping stuff off Amazon for a very short lived project.
+There are datastore like Redis which are used as message queues, there are messages queues like Kafka which have enough durability to work as databases. (["Postgres Full-Text Search is Good Enough!"](http://rachbelaid.com/postgres-full-text-search-is-good-enough/))<br>_We (my friend and I) used Redis as a message queue for scraping stuff off Amazon for a very short lived project.
 Worked like a charm._

 * Applications today have demanding and wide ranging expectations that one tool cannot solve everything.
 It is the responsibility of the application code to keep all these systems in sync.
 <br>_The scraping I mentioned above needed us to deploy Redis, RabbitMQ and Postgres instance on DO.
-Part of it could have been our inefficiency, but felt like all that was needed to do the scraping._
+Part of the reason could have been our inefficiency, but felt like all that was needed to do the scraping at scale._

 * **Reliability**: The system should work correctly (with desired level of performance) even in the face of adversity.
 * For a software to work correctly, these are the expectations -